Not-A-Robot-Really/Extemplary/README.md

 - **Coach's Overall Notes** | Comprehensive feedback of your Extemp journey that finds patterns across your *entire* practice history, naming your biggest recurring strength, your biggest recurring area to improve, and one concrete next step.
 It's designed to update automatically at designated milestone rounds or whenever you record a particularly brillian round.

-- **Trends across your ballots** | The History view aggregates your average score in each rubric category across every round you've recorded, with per-category bars plus your top overall strengths and weaknesses.
+- **Trends across your ballots** | The "History view" aggregates your average score in each rubric category across every round you've recorded, with per-category bars plus your top overall strengths and weaknesses.

 - **Score trend line graphs** | Line charts for your overall score and for each individual rubric category, plotted round-by-round across your whole history, so you can see exactly where you're improving (or backsliding) at a glance.